gengwg/kibana-backup/README.md

 # kibana-backup

+Script to backup and restore Kibana dashboards.
 Tested for Kibana 4 only.

 ## Usage